dirkjanvw/MoGAAAP/workflow/report/workflow.rst

-This report has been created by the `meta pipeline HiFi
+This report has been created by the `MoGAAAP
-<https://github.com/dirkjanvw/meta_pipeline_hifi>`_ and summarises the results
+<https://github.com/dirkjanvw/MoGAAAP>`_ and summarises the results
 of all assembled, scaffolded and annotated genomes.
 Please bear in mind that beyond minimal contig length, no filtering has been applied to the assemblies or quick-and-dirty annotations.
 The goal of this report is to provide an